purvitrivedi/search-and-play/README.md

 ## Wins

 Styling :sparkles: .
-Very pleased with how fun this app is, we learnt so much about animations, timers and using conditonal rendering.
+Very pleased with how fun this app is, we learnt so much about animations, timers and using conditional rendering.

 Teamwork :raised_hands: .
 This was the first time I pair-coded for almost 2 days and it was a wonderful experience.
 Rob and I were always in sync and found that bouncing personal ideas off each other always resulted in something better.

 ## Challenges

 CORS :no_entry_sign: .
-While were able to solve this easily after deployment, the why of it took me a while to fully understand.
+While we were able to solve this easily after deployment, the why of it took me a while to fully understand.
 Our tutor was very helpful in explaining CORS in details.

+### Bugs

+Audio Volume: We set the audio volume as 0.6 as a starting point so its not too loud for the user.
+Due to this, it is not possible to change the volume of the track.
+We struggled to figure out if React Audio Player's volume can be changed through state -- so this will be a bug we need to solve in future.

 ## Key Learnings